Chatbots-RecAgents/chatbots/README.md

 ## Dependencies
-  In this project, we will be using the huggingface for the chatbot, a recommendation engine, and a data processing tool
+  In this project, we will be using the streamlit for the chatbot, a recommendation engine using cosine similarity, and a data processing tool

 ## Objectives and Key Results
 ### Objectives
    Improve customer satisfaction
 ### KRs:
-   Making the webapp easily accessible
-   Maintaining recommendation speed
+   Making the webapp easily accessible through the internwt Maintaining recommendation speed
-   Correctly processing data given to the chatbot
+   Correctly processing data given to the chatbot(bot to csv, csv to reco, reco to bot)

 ## Structure
 * .github: CI/CD with GitHub Actions.
 It runs the tests every time there is a pull request to the repository, and everytime someone pushes their codes.
 * docs: Documentation of the project
-* tests: Python tests completed using PyTest
+* tests: Python tests completed using PyTest.
+One unit test alread is running, while testing the way the chatbot takes the data to the csv
 * xxxxxx

 ## Setup